joaopaulopmedeiros/k6-load-test/README.md

 # K6 Load Test
-This repository addresses a proof of concept about load test in a docker environment for beginners.
+This repository presents a beginner-friendly proof of concept for load testing in a Docker environment.

 ## Local Setup
 Use the following `make` commands: